Totally $\Delta$-modular IPs with two non-zeros in most rows: Reduction

 \section{Reduction}

-\begin{theorem}[Cook, Gerards, Schrijver, \& Tardos~\cite{CGST86}] Fix $\Delta\in\N$ and consider an integer program as in~\eqref{eq_ip}.
+\begin{theorem}[Cook, Gerards, Schrijver, \& Tardos~\cite{CGST86}] There exists a function $f_{\ref{thm_cookproximity}}:\Z^2\to\Z$ with the following properties.
+Fix $\Delta\in\N$ and consider an integer program as in~\eqref{eq_ip}.
 If $M$ is totally $\Delta$-modular, \eqref{eq_ip} is feasible, and $x^*$ is an optimal solution of the linear relaxation, then there exists an optimal solution $z^*$ of~\eqref{eq_ip} with $\|x^* - z^*\|_\infty \le f_{\ref{thm_cookproximity}}(n,\Delta)$. \end{theorem} Cook, Gerards, Schrijver, \& Tardos~\cite{CGST86} show that $f_{\ref{thm_cookproximity}}(n,\Delta)\le n\Delta$.
 This was recently improved by Celaya, Kuhlmann, Paat \& Weismantel~\cite{CKPW23} to $f_{\ref{thm_cookproximity}}(n,\Delta)<\frac{4n+2}{9}\Delta$.
 If the constraint matrix has a special structure, it is possible to give a bound not depending on the dimension of the problem, see e.g. Aliev, Henk \& Oertel~\cite{AHO20}, or Aprile et al.~\cite{AFJ24}.
 In fact, it is not clear that the dimension should appear in the proximity function at all.

 The following statement relates the two problems from the introduction.
 Clearly, any instance of Problem~\ref{prob_reduced} is also an instance of Problem~\ref{prob_general}.
 But in fact, there is a polynomial-time reduction from Problem~\ref{prob_general} to Problem~\ref{prob_reduced}.
-Note that the reduction is a Turing-reduction, since we need to solve a polynomial number of instances of Problem~\ref{prob_reduced} in order to solve Problem~\ref{prob_general}.
+Note that we need to solve a polynomial number of instances of Problem~\ref{prob_reduced} in order to solve Problem~\ref{prob_general}.

 \begin{proposition} If there is a polynomial-time algorithm to solve Problem~\ref{prob_reduced}, then there is a polynomial-time algorithm for Problem~\ref{prob_general}. \end{proposition}